-In MP3 mode only- Press TEXT repeatedly to view Album (AL), Folder (FL), Song (SO) and Artist (AR) in the display, if available.
+In MP3 mode only-Press TEXT repeatedly to view Album (AL), Folder (FL), Song (SO) and Artist (AR) in the display, if available.

-In TEXT mode: Sometimes the display requires additional text to be displayed.
-When the < / > indicator is active, press TEXT and then press \checkmark SEEK \blacktriangleright to view the additional display text.
+In TEXT MODE: Sometimes the display requires additional text to be displayed.
+When the < / > indicator is active, press TEXT and then press ◀ SEEK/TRACK ▶ to view the additional display text.

 COMPRESSION: Press MENU repeatedly until COMPRESSION ON/OFF appears in the display.
-Use \checkmark SEEK \blacktriangleright to switch ON/OFF.
+Use ◀ SEEK/TRACK ▶ to toggle between ON/OFF.
 When COMPRESSION is ON, the system will bring the soft and loud CD passages together for a more consistent listening level.